-The Symbology pane appears, displaying formatting options for the polygon symbol.
+The Symbology pane appears and displays formatting options for the polygon symbol.

 - At the top of the Symbology pane, click the Gallery tab if necessary.

-- In the search box, type outline and press Enter.
+- In the search box, type outline and press the Enter key.

 In the ArcGIS 2D style, a few symbols are found.
 You can hover over the symbols to get more information.